Data Collection from Web Services

 ]

-Form this JSON we want to get separate DCI with each object, that will collect status if exist and will set status to Ofline if object does not contain status parameter.
+Form this JSON document we want to get a separate DCI for each object.
+We will collect status if exist and will set status to Ofline if the object does not contain status parameter.

-This will create array with names, each name will be takes as an instance:
+This will create an array with names.
+Each name will be taken as an instance:

-This configuration will get status for object with name like {instance} (will be replaced by real name on instance discovery) and will return “failed” if this object does not contain status.
+This configuration will get the status for the object with name like {instance} (will be replaced by its real name on instance discovery) and it will return “failed” if this object does not contain the status field.